CustomX: Unified Character, Action, and Scene Customization in Video World Models: Method

 \section{Method}

-\textbf{Problem Formulation.} Given a pre-generated or real-world reconstructed 3DGS scene $\mathcal{S}$ and a user-specified 3D character $\mathcal{C}$, \textbf{AniX} enables users to iteratively control the character $\mathcal{C}$ through text instructions $\mathcal{T}$ within the scene $\mathcal{S}$, generating long-horizon, temporally coherent video clips that remain visually consistent with both $\mathcal{S}$ and $\mathcal{C}$.
+In this section, we illustrate the detailed design of our method.
+Given a pre-generated or real-world reconstructed 3DGS scene $\mathcal{S}$ and a user-specified 3D character $\mathcal{C}$, \textbf{CustomX} enables users to iteratively control the character $\mathcal{C}$ via text instructions $\mathcal{T}$ within the scene $\mathcal{S}$, generating long-horizon, temporally coherent video clips that remain visually consistent with both $\mathcal{S}$ and $\mathcal{C}$.

 We formulate this process as a conditional autoregressive video generation problem.
-At each iteration, AniX synthesizes the current video clip conditioned on multiple multi-modal inputs: the previous generated clip, character representations, scene representations, and the current text instruction.
-Overviews of the training and inference pipelines are shown in Figure~\ref{fig:overview} and Figure~\ref{fig:inference}, respectively.
+At each iteration, CustomX synthesizes the current video clip conditioned on multiple multi-modal inputs: the previous generated clip, character representations, scene representations, and the current text instruction.
+Overviews of the training and inference pipelines are shown in \cref{fig:overview} and \cref{fig:inference}, respectively.